 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Social Times - Latest Comments in How Free Makes Money for Me</title><link>http://socialtimes.disqus.com/</link><description></description><language>en</language><lastBuildDate>Fri, 04 Apr 2008 17:56:53 -0000</lastBuildDate><item><title>Re: How Free Makes Money for Me</title><link>http://www.socialtimes.com/2008/04/how-free-makes-money-for-me/#comment-1574460</link><description>As Matt says, sometimes free is enough.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Social Times - Latest Comments in How Free Makes Money for Me</title><link>http://socialtimes.disqus.com/</link><description></description><atom:link href="https://socialtimes.disqus.com/how_free_makes_money_for_me/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Fri, 04 Apr 2008 17:56:53 -0000</lastBuildDate><item><title>Re: How Free Makes Money for Me</title><link>http://www.adweek.com/socialtimes/how-free-makes-money-for-me/1322#comment-1574460</link><description>&lt;p&gt;As Matt says, sometimes free is enough.
 In the free world there is always room for improvement, and that is where a good idea becomes sustainable.
-Hank may have a product that users may pay for, but he needs his "free" enthusiastic users to drive improvements that will justify charging for the product.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Alberto</dc:creator><pubDate>Fri, 04 Apr 2008 17:56:53 -0000</pubDate></item><item><title>Re: How Free Makes Money for Me</title><link>http://www.socialtimes.com/2008/04/how-free-makes-money-for-me/#comment-1574459</link><description>I think the free model works, Nick! &lt;br&gt;&lt;br&gt;There always have been and always will be non-sustainable ideas in business, but good ideas can survive being free.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Lauren</dc:creator><pubDate>Fri, 04 Apr 2008 16:10:02 -0000</pubDate></item></channel></rss>
+Hank may have a product that users may pay for, but he needs his "free" enthusiastic users to drive improvements that will justify charging for the product.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Alberto</dc:creator><pubDate>Fri, 04 Apr 2008 17:56:53 -0000</pubDate></item><item><title>Re: How Free Makes Money for Me</title><link>http://www.adweek.com/socialtimes/how-free-makes-money-for-me/1322#comment-1574459</link><description>&lt;p&gt;I think the free model works, Nick!&lt;/p&gt;&lt;p&gt;There always have been and always will be non-sustainable ideas in business, but good ideas can survive being free.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Lauren</dc:creator><pubDate>Fri, 04 Apr 2008 16:10:02 -0000</pubDate></item></channel></rss>